tahiat/specimin/README.md

 }
 ```

-It is required that Specimin preserves annotations (especially type
+It is required that SpecSlice preserves annotations (especially type
 annotations, but all annotations are supposed to be preserved) on
 elements of the target program that will appear in the output.